Are you or a child in your care struggling with their emotions on a day to day basis?

 - Been on the receiving end of criminal behaviour, stalking or received serious threats or viewed disturbing scenes?

 - Uncontrollable emotional responses as if they are on a rollercoaster of emotions, including unexpected anger responses, crying, nightmares or disturbed sleep

 - Unhelpful emotional or physical responses to distressing memories (broken relationships, shocking news, loss, embarrassment, experiences of natural disaster, or traumatic events

 - Fear of abandonment, grief, stress, frustration, or upset

 - Brain health struggles, such as stress, anxiety, depression, autism, Asperger's, ADHD or Post Traumatic Stress Disorder (PTSD)

 - Panic attacks, a phobia or chronic pain?

-Support your child in better managing their emotions, and reducing their stress and anxiety levels to start living a calmer, more balance life
+Support you and your family in better managing their emotions, and reducing their stress and anxiety levels to start living a calmer, more balance life

 FACT: When it comes to stress and anxiety, the earlier you address it the better